Large-Scale Study of Temporal Shift in Health Insurance Claims: Case Studies: Types of Temporal Shift

 \figureref{fig:covariate_shift_2020} shows a selection of shifted features.
 The frequency of office and emergency department visits dropped in 2020.
 This observation aligns with how patients were less inclined to visit the doctor for non-COVID related reasons \citep{hartnett2020impact}.
 Instead, telemedicine became more common \citep{koonin2020trends}.
 Similarly, routine services, including ophthalmology, physical therapy, screening mammography, and lab panels, decreased significantly.
 These changes followed US guidelines issued in April 2020 regarding postponing non-urgent services \citep{berkenstock2021changes}.
 Nursing care also decreased likely due to COVID outbreaks among nursing staff \citep{grabowski2020nursing}.
 The decrease in chemotherapy procedures reflects how cancer care was delayed during the COVID-19 pandemic \citep{mayo2021cancer}.
 We see similar trends in the outcomes that are affected by temporal shift and listed in Tables~\ref{tab:condition_results}-\ref{tab:lab_results} in \appendixref{app:scan_results}.

 Interestingly, while claims for common conditions decreased, prescription rates for drugs primarily treating those conditions actually increased.
+These opposing changes suggest the prevalence of chronic illnesses stayed constant but routine clinical visits for managing these conditions decreased.
 We observe this relation between diabetes and metformin, hypertension and hydrochlorothiazide, and hyperlipidemia and two statins.
-The increase in drug prescription rates indicates the prevalence of chronic illnesses did not decrease.
-The decrease in condition-related claims is likely associated with the decrease in routine clinical visits for managing these conditions.
 We discuss domain shift trends further in \appendixref{app:cov_shift}.

 \textbf{Challenges to solving the case:} Many methods exist for handling domain shift \citep{mummadi2021test,srivastava2020robustness,chen2020self,zhang2020adaptive,arjovsky2019invariant,sun2016return}.
 Some approaches seek to reverse the shift by transforming features $X$ to $X'$.
 Others select different features $X'$.
 In both cases, the property $X' \perp D \vert U$ is desired.
 We examine why in Appendix \ref{app:domain_shift_theory}.